Saliva (band): Under Your Skin and departure of Josey Scott (2010–2011)

 They had begun recording their seventh album, titled Under Your Skin, with Howard Benson.

 The band supplied a song titled "Badass" to the Saw 3D soundtrack released on October 26, 2010.

 The band released the lead single from their new album Under Your Skin, entitled "Nothing".
 It was digitally released on February 1, 2011.
 "Badass" was later released as the second single, and reached No. 26 on Billboard's Mainstream Rock Tracks.

-At the end of 2011, after 15 years with the band, Josey Scott decided to leave Saliva to pursue a solo Christian music career.
+At the end of 2011, after 15 years with the band, Josey Scott decided to leave Saliva to pursue a solo Christian music career, as it was announced to public.
+It was later revealed by Scott that he left the band to "be a father and get sober and clean up [his] life and find [himself] mentally and spiritually and philosophically".